stouch/docs/docker/docker.md

 ## Ports

-A directus container will currently listen on port `80`.
+A Directus container will currently listen on port `80`.

 ## SSL